KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Flow 2: Advisor Case Dashboard

-Screen 8: Client Roster
+Client Roster

 Michael's full client list.
 Tabs for All / Action Required / In Progress / Completed.
 Columns for client name, risk tier, status, assigned compliance officer, time in onboarding, and next step.